kromenak/gengine/README.md

 Logically, the game runs, but is definitely not completable.
 You can walk around, interact with objects, move between rooms, and even talk to NPCs.
 However, a lot of important internal functions the game relies on to function are not yet implemented, which will likely result in softlocks or crashes in many cases.

+## Running the Game
+From time to time, as new and interesting features are added to the game, I'll package and upload releases here on GitHub.
+These executables are not "signed" or "notarized", so your OS may complain about files being from an unknown developer.
+You'll have to use the OS mechanism to bypass such warnings if you want to run the game.

+Remember to copy the contents of GK3's "Data" folder to the "Assets/GK3" folder.
+If running on Mac, this folder is inside of the .app package - you'll need to right-click on "Gabriel Knight 3.app", select "Show Package Contents", and navigate to the "Resources" folder.
+If you don't do this, the game will provide an error message about missing "brn" files and fail to run.

+As mentioned above, some functionality is implemented, but expect bugs, crashes, poor performance, and missing/incorrect behavior.
+Do not expect to play the entire game, or even complete a single timeblock!

+You can open the developer console using the `~` key, which allows you to enter commands in the Sheep language.
+For example, try `SetLocation("LBY")` or `PrintString("Hello World")`.

+F1, F2, and F3 enable debug visualizations.
+F4 quits the game.

 ## Authors

 * **Clark Kromenaker** - [website](http://clarkkromenaker.com/) - kromenak@gmail.com